mathematicalcoder/sparchives/progressReports/PROGRESS1.md

-# Project Progress 1
+# Project Progress
 *_SPARChives_, a Computer Science 3 project by Kaiser Travis Chan (and Schiel Lueone Battung).
-Last updated on 24 January 2025.*
+Last updated on 02 February 2025.*

 ## Contents
 1. [Prospective web pages and other plans](#prospective-web-pages-and-other-plans-for-the-rest-of-the-academic-year)